LunaRoseManor/lunarosemanor.github.io/_drafts/2023-11-17-how-to-make-a-jekyll-theme.md

 [String Theory](https://github.com/LunaRoseManor/string-theory).
 It's my answer to the question...

-> '...what's the smallest possible Jekyll theme?'
+> "...what's the smallest possible Jekyll theme?"

 As it turns out, it's not that small.
 Around 10 KB when it had all the features I would consider necessary given Jekyll's core feature set.
 I want to go into